devleaks/cockpitdecks-docs/docs/Extending/Virtual Decks.md

-In addition to real physical deck, Cockpitdecks offers simple decks rendered on the screen where cockpitdecks runs.
+In addition to real physical deck, Cockpitdecks offers simple decks rendered on the graphical screen where cockpitdecks runs.

 This can be very handy to design layout for deck a developer does not necessary owns.